 Away from school, you will usually find her enjoying the outside in some way.
 She loves to kayak, mountain bike, and hike in the North Georgia Mountains.
 She also loves to travel and spend time immersed in different cultures.
 She has taken an elephant safari in Nepal, survived a terrifying taxi ride in Bangkok, sipped Viennese coffee inside the Gloriette at Schonbrunn Palace, and even went skiing above the Arctic Circle in Finland.
-She is a fairly recent empty-nester since both her daughter (Taylor – 24) and son (Erik – 22) are currently living on-campus at Kennesaw State University.
-She met her husband, Scott, while they both performed in the Florida State University's Flying High Circus and celebrated their 28th wedding anniversary in January.
+She is so proud that both her children (Taylor - Accounting & Erik - Civil Engineering) graduated college are now working within their field of study.
+She met her husband, Scott, while they both performed in the Florida State University's Flying High Circus and celebrated their 30th wedding anniversary in January.

-Mrs. Yates' career in education began over 20 years ago when she was a 3rd grade teacher and served as Dean of Instruction of an elementary school in Texas.
+Nile Yates began her career in education over 20 years ago when she was a 3rd grade teacher and served as Dean of Instruction of an elementary school in Texas.
 In 2005, her family relocated to Georgia, and she taught 7th grade at Hightower Trail Middle School.
-After 2 years she was promoted to Assistant Principal at King Springs Elementary, followed by serving as Assistant Principal of Big Shanty Intermediate for the last 7 years.
+After 2 years she was promoted to Assistant Principal at King Springs Elementary, followed by serving as Assistant Principal of Big Shanty Intermediate for 7 years.
 She received her Bachelor’s degree in Education from East Texas State University and a Master’s degree in Education with a Leadership Certification from Texas A&M – Commerce.

-She has been married to her college sweetheart, Cory, for 17 years and is blessed to have two wonderful children.
+She has been married to her college sweetheart, Cory, is blessed to have two wonderful children.
 Her true passion is doing the right thing for children daily and asking herself, “Did I make a difference in a child’s life today?”
 She has an open door policy and welcomes you at any time.